I thank God for the blessings

 from the saucer.
 The above quote is one verse of a poem written by John Paul Moore some years ago and was then turned into a song.
 Great words to the entire poem.
 But I’ve also heard some people say that if you’re drinking from the saucer because your cup is overflowing, maybe it’s time you shared some of the goodness from your cup with others.
 The writers at the retreat were doing that

-as we shared with one another and tried to keep everybody’s cups overflowing with encouragement, wisdom and inspiration.
+as we shared with one another to keep everybody’s cups overflowing with encouragement, wisdom and inspiration.

 Hope your cups are overflowing with joy too so that you can drink from your saucers.